luke-de-vos/word-maker/README.md

   $python3 makeWord.py

-To generate word beginning with n or more specific characters:
+To generate word beginning with gramLen (4 by default) or more specific characters:

   $python3 makeWord.py exampleCharacters